 Usually glazing track or U-channel profiles are available in 4 standard colours: black, white, silver and grey.
 There is also the standard natural mill finish option.
-However, you may be looking for something more personal or different, perhaps to suit your design or brand.
-In this article we look at the pros and cons of choosing your colour glazing track, the process involved and how to do this.
+However, you may be looking for something more personal or different for your glass partitioning in a workspace, perhaps to suit your company brand colours.
+Or bespoke colours for a home interior design.
+In this article, we look at the pros and cons of choosing your own bespoke glazing track colour, the process involved, and how to do this.

 The pros and cons

-Using a colour of your choice gives you more freedom to create a unique space, whether at home or in the office.
+Using the colour of your choice gives you more freedom to create a unique space, whether at home or in the office.
 You won’t be limited for choice, as there is a wide range of colours and finishes (including matt and gloss) to choose from.
-As a result you may be able to create a more effective interior design or match company brand colours for consistency.
+As a result, you may be able to create a more effective interior design or match company brand colours for consistency.

 However, coating the glazing track with a non-standard colour will likely increase costs.
 Also, this will could an impact on your delivery leads times, thus worth checking with your supplier delivery dates and prices before opting for this option.
 Another consideration is replacing or repairing a bespoke coloured track will be more costly in the future.

 Applying colour to glazing track is done using a process called powder coating.
 Powder paint is primarily a pigmented powdered resin that is bonded when cured in an oven.

 The industry uses the RAL Colour System.
 It is a European colour matching system that sets a standard and quality assurance for paint, coatings and plastics colours.
 Just in the RAL Classic colour range, there are 213.
 There are currently1,625 in the RAL Design Colour range.